Gozala/workspace/pages/PLN LabWeek 2022 takaways.md

 	- Thibault from Cloudflare also expressed some interest in the idea, but with some caveats
 - Thibault from Cloudflare seemed to think that IPNS is simply reinventing DNS and there is a value to just adopting DNS protocol instead.
 	- I don't know enough about DNS to assess what he was describing, but I encouraged him to start [[IPIP]] proposal.
-	- After some discussion I was able to confirm that [[ipns-mailto]] could be complimentary with
+	- After some discussion I was able to confirm that [[ipns-mailto]] could be complimentary with IPNS over DNS and not competing appoach.
+	- I think it would be a good idea to collaborate with Thibault